rc2754/ezVolcano/README.md

 Additional columns are ignored.

 Use the `Save plot` button to save all of your datapoints, labels, and aesthetic settings.
 Use the `Save configuration` button to save only your aesthetic settings.
+These save files can be reloaded for later use.

+Use the camera button on the Plotly toolbar to export as .PNG file.

 Example files are available for download in the app.